cazyw/shakespeare-quotes/README.md

 This is my first real dive into React so it's been a learning experience looking at how to build the front-end using React components, how to dynamically render content based on its state and pass data between parent and child elements.
 Initially I setup webpack and its configuration myself however I decided to switch to the `create-react-app` package as that includes some additional features/minification of files.
 Also using react-bootstrap.

 Added some functions to perform basic form validation checks however doesn't check that the details entered are necessarily correct.

+Pagination has now also been added using react-paginate.
+It was a good experience diving into their `demo.js` code and modifying it for this app's requirements.

 ### APIs / External Functionality Used